Conference TEDx Speaker in Johannesburg, South Africa

-Patrick Schwerdtfeger is available to speak in Johannesburg as a leading authority on self-employment and global business trends.
+Patrick Schwerdtfeger is available to speak in Johannesburg as a leading authority on technology, self-employment and global business trends.
 He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-If you are planning a business conference at the Sandton Convention Centre, the Eagles Nest Conference Centre, the Garden Lounge & Conference Centre or some other convention space in Johannesburg, South Africa, Patrick will deliver the excitement and buzz you’re looking for.
+If you are planning a business conference at the Sandton Convention Centre on Maude Street in Sandton, the Eagles Nest Conference Centre on Leslie Road in Fourways, the Fabz Estate Hotel on Concourse Crescent in Lonehill or some other convention space in Johannesburg, South Africa, Patrick will deliver the excitement and buzz you’re looking for.
 As a motivational keynote speaker, his primary objective is to leave attendees inspired, energized and excited to improve their businesses.

 Johannesburg, considered as one of the world’s largest cities, is Gauteng’s provincial capital with about 635 square miles of total land area.
 Johannesburg’s metropolitan area has a population of over 10 million as of 2007, making it the largest city in South Africa.
 Conventions and events venue in Johannesburg include the Expo Center Nasrec, the Sandton Convention Centre and a variety of other first-rate hotels offering meeting and conference facilities.
 Confluence Digital Research, NokusaEI and NetSync are some of the major companies in Johannesburg that contributed to the city’s development and helped it rank 47th as a center of global commerce.
 The thriving city is situated on the Highveld, or the eastern plateau area in the province of Gauteng, South Africa.
 Here is Patrick’s economic forecast for South Africa.